 If you grow Clematis, at some point you will encounter Clematis Wilt.

-The plant will look as if it is very dry, all brown and drooping but in fact it is the dreaded wilt.
+The plant will look as if it is very dry, all brown and droopy, but in fact, it is the dreaded wilt.
 The general view is that Clematis wilt is caused by a fungus ( Calophoma clematidina [syn Phoma clematidina, Ascochyta clematidina]).
-It is also true to say that scientists are not 100% sure this is the cause as Clematis wilt also seems to occur where there is no evidence of fungus.
+It is also true to say that scientists are not 100% sure that this is the cause, as Clematis wilt also seems to occur where there is no evidence of fungus.

-Whatever causes Clematis Wilt what to do about it?
+Whatever causes Clematis Wilt, what to do about it?